If you spend a good amount of time on the computer, you probably interact with databases several times a day—if not several times per hour.

 Databases vs. spreadsheets: redundancy

-Suppose that every order you put into our online store’s spreadsheet of orders also has the customer’s contact information associated with it.
+Suppose that every e-commerce order you add to your store’s order spreadsheet also has the customer’s contact information associated with it.
 What if you wanted to mail all your VIP customers special swag?

 Databases are powerful